MrunalThakre/Deep-Learning/ANN/readme.md

 ### 2. Model Development
 Design and develop an ANN model with the following considerations:
-- Experiment with different numbers of epochs
+- Experiment with Perceptron
-- Try different learning rates
-- Experiment with batch sizes
+- Experiment with different Deep Neural Networks (DNNs)
-- Apply optimizers: AdaGrad, RMSProp, and Adam

 ### 3. Model Evaluation
 Evaluate the performance of the model using appropriate metrics.

-### 4. Runtime Chart
+### 4. Hyperparameter Tuning
-Display a runtime chart to visualize the training process.
+Experiment with:
+- Different numbers of epochs
+- Different learning rates
+- Different batch sizes

+### 5. Optimizers
+Apply and compare the performance of the following optimizers:
+- Stochastic Gradient Descent (SGD)
+- Momentum Based Gradient Descent
+- Nesterov Accelerated Gradient Descent

-### 5. Comparative Analysis
+### 6. Comparative Analysis
-Provide a comparative analysis of the model's performance with different hyperparameters and optimizers.
+Provide a comparative analysis of the model's performance with different architectures, hyperparameters, and optimizers.

-### 6. Model Saving
+### 7. Model Saving
 Save the trained ANN model for future use.

 ## Requirements